hl7au/au-fhir-core/input/pagecontent/relationship.md

 ### Relationship to HL7 AU Base

-This guide is built on top of the FHIR standard and [AU Base](https://build.fhir.org/ig/hl7au/au-fhir-base/).
+This guide is built on top of the FHIR standard and, where available, [AU Base](https://build.fhir.org/ig/hl7au/au-fhir-base/).

   <div>
     <img src="relationship.png" alt="Relationship with HL7 AU Base" style="width:70%"/>